ImperialCollegeLondon/safe_web/README.md

     etc

-## Resetting the DB in development

-As noted above, in production, the DB is the ultimate source of truth, but in the startup, this is populated from the `zzz_fixtures.py file`.
-In order to reset the development version, the following steps are used.
-It is wise to disable the app from the web2py admin site before updating!
-The web server provides a nice maintenance banner whilst it is disabled.

-  1. Update the code from the repo using the following:

-    sudo git remote update
-    sudo git pull

-  2. In the DB, delete all the tables and recreate the db (as above):

-    # requires password
-    psql -h earthcape-pg.cx94g3kqgken.eu-west-1.rds.amazonaws.com template1 safe_admin

-And then in SQL:

-    -- may need to kill sessions attached to it
-    SELECT pg_terminate_backend(pg_stat_activity.pid)
-    FROM pg_stat_activity
-    WHERE pg_stat_activity.datname = 'safe_web2py'
-      AND pid <> pg_backend_pid();
-    -- recreate
-    drop database safe_web2py;
-    create database safe_web2py;

-  3. In the file system the upload directory contains copies of files loaded in.
-These won't be purged by deleting the DB content, so avoid duplicating them on reload:

-    cd /home/www-data/web2py/applications/safe_web/uploads
-    sudo find . -type f -delete

-  4. Kill the web2py databases table description files - they need to be regenerated when the DB is brought back up

-    cd /home/www-data/web2py/applications/safe_web/databases
-    sudo rm *.table
-    sudo rm sql.log

-This should now be the DB empty of data, ready to repopulate everything, once the models run.
-You may also need to restart the server:

-    sudo service apache2 restart

-**Remember**: once the system is in production this is a disasterous thing to do and you should use the production reset recipe.

 ## Backup and restore in production

 We want to do two things: i) copy the contents of database out of the RDS and onto the  volume mounted at `/home/www-data`; and then ii) use the AWS snapshot mechanism to backup the volume.